toger5/Spectre-gtk/GSoC/GSoC.md

 One cool example could be managing all your .dotfiles using matrix!
 (Matrix would serve as a linux configuration cloud)

 ### How I imagine it to work
 A SDK should allow any client to easily use matrix as a cloud.
-(Basically the SDK should providing the same service than Firebase for a some situations)
+(Basically the SDK should providing the same service than Firebase for some situations)
-A lot of clients could benefit from some could service (notes app, text editor configurations, operating system configurations, Todo lists).
+A lot of clients could benefit from some kind of cloud service (notes app, text editor configurations, operating system configurations, Todo lists).

 ### User Story

-I want to achieve the following user experience (I will continue to use the Todo app example.
+I want to achive the following user experience (I will continue to use the Todo app example.
 Can be anything.
 For the GSoC proposal I was thinking to implement this for a password manager):

- - The todo app gives me the option: "sync and backup your todos using matrix" (I click on it)
+ - The Todo app gives me the option: "sync and backup your Todos using matrix" (I click on it)
- - I get prompted with "please type in your matrix address to be invited" (i type in @toger5:matrix.org)
+ - I get prompted with "please type in your matrix address to be invited" (I type in @toger5:matrix.org)
- - I get an element notification that: "I am invited to ToDo app space" joining this folder/space shows me the file with all the todos in some format (it would even be possible to change the todos there and all clients will be updated)
+ - I get a notification from Element: "I am invited to ToDo app space" joining this folder/space shows me the file with all the Todos in some format (it would even be possible to change the Todos there and all clients will be updated)
 ## The Goal
-There are 3 specific areas that need work to allow for the presented user story:
+There are 3 specific areas that need work to fulfill the presented user story:
  - At the end of GSoC there should be a fully functional SDK that can be used in any application as a cloud/sync tool.
-It should be well documented (With the example implementation inside a password manager app.).
+It should be well documented (With an example implementation using a password manager app.).
  - The SDK should be implemented in Spectre-gtk.
 A password manager app.
 All the necessary information to generate the passwords are synced over matrix to multiple devices.
 This app should serve as a showcase application on how to implement the sdk.
  - The SDK should conform to the __File Tree Structure__ MSC.
 I want to iron out this MSC with the help of other matrix developers.
 I would really like to give the matrix-rust-sdk proper support for it, so that normal clients using the matrix-rust-sdk have an easier time to highlight folder spaces.

-The Rust (or python) sdk (Build ontop of the [rust_sdk](https://github.com/matrix-org/matrix-rust-sdk)) should be the majority of the work (the password manager is already functional enough to add matrix-backup support.
+The Rust (or python) sdk (Build on top of the [rust_sdk](https://github.com/matrix-org/matrix-rust-sdk)) should be the majority of the work (the password manager is already functional enough to add matrix-backup support.
 See this repository).
-The sdk should make it really easy to connect to the matrix network.
+The SDK should make it really easy to connect to the matrix network.
 The following is a draft of how this could look like:
 ```rust
 /// Create a new space used for the file backup
 /// # Arguments